metamn/react/content/blog/on-design-systems-2/index.md

 The decision made cannot be proven correct in an objective way like we used to have in software development, or in other exact science.

 Designing with mental models is error-prone.
 Introduces continuous uncertainty.
-And requires human resources to scale.
+And, for scaling, requires human resources.

 The other drawback of the visual, non-programmable design tools is the deliverables they produce.